Transgender people and religion: Other

 In 1998, after she won the Eurovision song competition, a serious religious debate was held as to whether, and how, Dana International (a transgender woman) should pray in a synagogue.
 One rabbinical authority concluded that Dana should be counted in a minyan as a man, but could not sing in front of the community since she was also a woman, according to the rabbi, and that would violate the Orthodox rule of kol isha.

-In January 2015 a transgender Jewish woman, Kay Long, was denied access to the Western Wall, first by the women's section and then by the men's section.
+In January 2015, a transgender Jewish woman, Kay Long, was denied access to the Western Wall, first by the women's section and then by the men's section.
 Long's presence was prevented by "modesty police" at women's section who are not associated with the rabbi of the Western Wall or the site administration.
 They are a group of female volunteers who guard the entrance to the women's section preventing entry to visitors who are not dressed to their idea of Orthodox modesty standards for women.
 The director of Jerusalem's Open House, a community centre for the lesbian, gay, bisexual and transgender community, noted that Long's experience was not unique.
 "Gender separation at the Western Wall is harmful for transgender people.
 This is not the first story that we know of with transgender religious people that wanted to go to the Western Wall and pray and couldn't," said Elinor Sidi, who expected that the battle for access to the Western Wall for the LGBTQ community would be a long and difficult one.
 It was later asserted that Kay Long would have been permitted in the women's section except for her clothing.
 "It was not an issue of her gender, but the way she was dressed."

 Several non-denominational Jewish groups provide resources for transgender people.
 Hillel: The Foundation for Jewish Campus Life published an LGBTQ Resource Guide in 2007.
 Jewish Mosaic has published interpretations of Jewish texts that affirm transgender identities.
-Keshet, an LGBT Jewish advocacy group, has assisted American Jewish day schools with properly accommodating transgender students.
+Keshet, an LGBTQ Jewish advocacy group, has assisted American Jewish day schools with properly accommodating transgender students.